Entropy stable non-oscillatory fluxes: An optimized wedding of entropy conservative flux with non-oscillatory flux: Entropy stable scheme

 where $\left[\left[\mathbf{\Lambda}\right]\right] = diag\left(\left[\left[ u-a \right]\right],0, \left[\left[u+a\right]\right]\right)$.
 However, extension of \eqref{ec1} for general hyperbolic systems is not clear and its non-oscillatory nature depends on the choice of entropy function \cite{DUBEY2018}.
 A total variation diminishing condition is deduced on $\mathbf{D}$ such that the resulting entropy stable flux \eqref{ES_Flux} ensures for the complete removal of spurious oscillations in \cite{DUBEY2018}.
 For systems it is defined as,

 where the entropy viscosity matrix $Q^*$ in terms of Jacobian $B(\mathbf{v})$ in \eqref{jacob_mat} is given by,

-Clearly to obtain diffusion operator in \eqref{estvd}, one needs to explicitly calculate entropy viscosity which often may not be tractable.
-Apart from above the diffusion operator $\mathbf{D}$ in context of Shallow water hydrodynamics equation is given using Cholesky decomposition of matrix $\dfrac{\partial \mathbf{u}}{\partial \mathbf{v}}$ in \cite{DUAN2021110136}.
-Thus it can be observed that for general system defining and computing $\mathbf{D}$ is a complicated step in designing non-oscillatory entropy stable flux.
+Clearly, to obtain diffusion operator in \eqref{estvd}, one needs to explicitly calculate entropy viscosity which often may not be efficiently computable.
+Apart from above, the diffusion operator $\mathbf{D}$ in the context of Shallow water hydrodynamics equation is given by using Cholesky decomposition of matrix $\dfrac{\partial \mathbf{u}}{\partial \mathbf{v}}$ in \cite{DUAN2021110136}.
+Thus it can be observed that for general system \eqref{conservation_laws}, defining and computing a suitable $\mathbf{D}$ is a complicate need to design non-oscillatory entropy stable flux.